sneha-balamurali/fpga/introduction/setup_guide.md

 ```bash
 cd <Path/to/repository>/tmp/Calibration/Calibration.runs/impl1
 ```
 3. Transfer the .bit file to the Red Pitaya.
-On Linux/macOS, you can use scp; on Windows you can use WinSCP or an equivalent tool:
+On Linux/macOS, you can use `scp`; on Windows you can use WinSCP or an equivalent tool:
 You can re-name the `system_wrapper.bit` after `root/` to a name you prefer but just remember to be consistent and use that when you upload your bitstream.
 ```bash
 scp system_wrapper.bit root@rp-xxxxxx.local:/root/system_wrapper.bit